Five States Are Eliminating Black Districts. Louisiana Just Approved the Map That Started It.

 Tennessee’s 9th Congressional District covered Memphis and had sent a Black representative to Congress for over 50 years.
 On May 7, 2026, the state legislature carved it into three pieces, diluting Black voting power across three white-majority districts.
 The NAACP filed suit within hours.

 That speed tells you what the Supreme Court’s Louisiana v.
 Callais decision actually did.
 The ruling came down April 29.
 Tennessee moved eight days later.
-No hearings on community impact.
-No public comment period that mattered.
-Just a map, a vote, and a district gone.

 What the Court Changed

 Justice Kagan dissented from the bench.
-She read portions of her opinion aloud and dropped the customary “respectfully” — a deliberate signal.
+She read portions of her opinion aloud and dropped the customary “respectfully,” a deliberate signal.

 “The majority’s rule renders Section 2 all but a dead letter.”